Have you ever encountered a word in English that you could not spell right, no matter how hard you tried?

 Spelling correctly is an important skill.
 It is essential for good written English.
 While spell-checkers are available in word processing programs on computers, on phones and even on web browsers, and they do make your life easier, you should still make spelling exercises a part of your English study routine.

 The good news is that everyone makes English spelling mistakes!

-Beginner students and native speakers alike are not immune (protected).
+Beginner students, learners of advanced English and native speakers alike are not immune (protected).
 The modern English language has over 170,000 words.
 Naturally, some of them are more difficult to spell than others.
 There are several reasons for this!

 5 Reasons Why English Words Are Difficult to Spell

 The English language has many combinations of letters that you see often.
 For example, CH, EI, IE and others can be particularly confusing for English learners.
 This is because these combinations may be pronounced differently in different words or not pronounced at all!